Home » Blog » Microsoft Security – Insights and Best Practices

 6. Automate these tasks to reduce human error

 … with External User Manager.
-Create automated workflows for invitations, access reviews and removing guests from your tenant after the cooperation has ended.
+Create automated workflows for invitations, access reviews and removing guests from your tenant after collaboration.

 Microsoft Teams: Apply lifecycles to existing guests